-Students should note that delays in reporting may also affect financial aid eligibility and payments upon return to their CSU campus.
+Students should note that delays in reporting might also affect financial aid eligibility and payments upon return to their CSU campus.
 Students are advised to discuss this with their home campus financial aid advisor if they are concerned.

-Students who have not received their report by the end of the fourth month after they have completed their year abroad may contact the CSU IP Office to check on the status of their Academic Report.
+Students who have uploaded their course descriptions/syllabi but not received their report by the end of the fourth month after they have completed their year abroad may contact the CSU IP Office to check on the status of their Academic Report.